Kanishk-K-U/Sequential-Blinking/README.md

 Connect your ArduinoUno.

-compile the arduino code given & upload it.
+compile the arduino code & upload it.

 Enjoy the blinking:)